MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cachepolicy.md

   than for local SSD.
 It's currently about 45 times cheaper in Azure.
 * **Performance**: Data is queried faster when it's in local SSD, particularly for range queries that scan large amounts of data.

-[Control commands](cache-policy.md) enable administrators to manage the cache policy.
+Use the [cache policy command](cache-policy.md) to manage the cache policy.

 ## How cache policy is applied